Dragonmystic707/exalted-reincarnated/docs/System/Powers.md

 <tbody>
 <tr class="odd">
 <td><p>Terminating Active Powers</p>
-<p>An Exalt may willfully terminate a Power earlier than its stated duration (unless specifically stated otherwise.)
-However, they must then pay the activation cost again if they want to reuse the power.</p></td>
+<p>An Exalt may willfully terminate a Power early, should they desire.
+However, they must then pay the activation cost again if they want to reactivate the power.</p></td>
 </tr>
 </tbody>
 </table>